ohjelmistokehitys/docker-part-1b/section-6/readme.md

 >
 > Source: https://devopswithdocker.com/part-1/section-6/#exercises-111-114

+**To complete this exercise, update the files [backend.Dockerfile](./backend.Dockerfile) and [frontend.Dockerfile](./frontend.Dockerfile) used in the previous exercises.
+Also, save the response text you see when you successfully click the "press to test!" button in the frontend in the file [ex-1-14.txt](./ex-1-14.txt).**

-The challenge in this exercise is in enabling the frontend and the backend communicate with each other even when they are served from different origins: "For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts." [(MDN web docs)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+💡 The challenge in this exercise is in enabling the frontend and the backend communicate with each other even when they are served from different origins: "For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts." [(MDN web docs)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

 > *"Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources"*
 >
 > [Cross-Origin Resource Sharing (CORS).
 MDN web docs.](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-**To complete this exercise, update the files [backend.Dockerfile](./backend.Dockerfile) and [frontend.Dockerfile](./frontend.Dockerfile) used in the previous exercises.
-Also, save the response text you see when you successfully click the "press to test!" button in the frontend in the file [ex-1-14.txt](./ex-1-14.txt).**

 💡 *In case things are not working as supposed, triple check the environment variables.
 By default the frontend should be **served** from port 5000 and **connect to** port 8080.
 Backend should be **served** from port 8080 and **allow connections** from port 5000.
 Also, from CORS point-of-view you cannot mix ip addresses and hostnames (here 127.0.0.1 is not the same as localhost).
 Also, localhost is not the same as localhost:5000.*